cbrnrd/gpm/src/README.md

 6. Copy the binary to `/usr/local/bin`

 *TODO*

 * Add post install capabilities to gpm.json

 ### `gpm uninstall`

 The `uninstall` command works as follows:

-1. Using `command -v` locate where the binary is (user might have moved it).
+1. view the local list of bins associated with the package (WiP)
-2. Take the output of step one and shred/rm the file.
+2. iterate through the bins and delete them

 ### `gpm download`